aqjune/aqjune.github.io/index.md

 **News**
 - Apr.
 13, 2026: A paper "Towards Removing Undef Values From LLVM IR" was accepted to PLDI'26!
+- Apr.
+9, 2026: A workshop talk "s2n-bignum-bench: A practical benchmark for evaluating low-level code reasoning of LLMs" was accepted to AIPV'26!

 ## Interests